nathforge/pyotp/README.markdown

-# PYOTP - The Python One Time Password Library
+## PyOTP - Python One Time Password Library

-A Python library for generating one time passwords according to[ RFC 4226 ](http://tools.ietf.org/html/rfc4226) and the [ HOTP RFC ](http://tools.ietf.org/html/draft-mraihi-totp-timebased-00), ported from Mark Percival's [ ROTP ](https://github.com/mdp/rotp).
+A Python library for generating one time passcodes according to [RFC 6238](http://tools.ietf.org/html/rfc6238).
+This version is ported from https://github.com/nathforge/pyotp to generate accurate 6 digit codes.

 This is compatible with Google Authenticator apps available for Android and iPhone, and now in use on GMail

-## Quick overview of using One Time Passwords on your phone
+### Quick overview of using One Time Passwords on your phone

 * OTP's involve a shared secret, stored both on the phone and the server
 * OTP's can be generated on a phone without internet connectivity(AT&T mode)
 * OTP's should always be used as a second factor of authentication(if your phone is lost, you account is still secured with a password)
 * Google Authenticator allows you to store multiple OTP secrets and provision those using a QR Code(no more typing in the secret)

-## Installation
+### Installation

     pip install pyotp

-## Use
+### Usage

-### Time based OTP's
+#### Time based OTP's

     totp = pyotp.TOTP('base32secret3232')
     totp.now() # => 492039